XinyuanLu00/xinyuanlu00.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Lu Xinyuan.
+I'm Lu Xinyuan(陆欣圆).
 I'm from Tianjin China.
 I'm a 1st year PhD student from NUS Graduate School for Integrative Sciences and Engineering (NGS)

 My research topic is Natural Language Processing.